Right to Manage vs Collective Enfranchisement

 Differences between Right to Manage and Collective enfranchisement

-Both Right to Manage and Collective Enfranchisement require a majority of flat owners to work together in a similar legal process and both allow leaseholders to gain control over the management of the building.
+Both Right to Manage and Collective Enfranchisement require at least fifty percent of flat owners to work together in a similar legal process and both allow leaseholders to gain control over the management of the building.
 The area of law is complex.
-Being organised professionally, for example under guidance of a specialist project manager, is extremely important.
+Therefore, being organised professionally, for example under guidance of a specialist project manager, is extremely important.

 When exercising their Right to Manage, flat owners remain leaseholders with the same freeholder, the same lease length and paying ground rent.

-Both RTM and Enfranchisement Claims follow a similar process and, where not contentious, can cost roughly the same.
+Both RTM (Right to Manager) and Enfranchisement Claims follow a similar process and, where not contentious, can cost roughly the same in professional fees.

 Whereas, RTM allows leaseholders to take on some obligations without having full control, Collective Enfranchisement gives leaseholders all the benefits of RTM along with the benefits of owning a share in the freehold.